 Moreover, Google search is moving to validate the source of information.
 It uses Google Authorship verification to update this information.
 Your personal Google+ account is included in how Google achieves validation.

-Get your Google Authorship set up right and your search results will show your picture as you see with mine below.
+Get your Google Authorship set up correctly, and your search results will show your picture, as you see with mine below.

 These services offer free and paid versions.
 You can probably get by with the free versions.
 Besides monitoring all your social media feeds in one place, you can schedule your social marketing messages.
 I do not recommend using the same content for each social media marketing tool.
 Others following you will find it to look like canned and spammy instead of useful info.

 The most successful artists find consistent ways to create art that sells well.
 They learn to harness the power of tools like these measured here, and others, too.
 These include: